Day 1 Setup Tasks - Zoom Phone at U-M

 5. Select the appropriate time zone.
 The time zone will affect your business/closed/holiday hours.
 This setting can be changed in your Zoom Portal profile if your time zone changes.

 6. Enter a PIN code of your choice.
-This PIN is only needed to check your voicemail on a deskset or if calling from a third-party phone service; for example, your mobile carrier.
+This PIN is only needed to check your voicemail on a deskset or if calling from a third-party phone service, for example, your mobile carrier.
 You will not need the PIN to check voicemail using the Zoom desktop app, mobile app, or web portal.

 7. Click Setup.